rkhal101/rkhal101.github.io/_posts/databases/2018-01-20-postgresql-tutorial-2.md

 <center><img src="/images/blogs/pgadmin-tutorial-2/er_diagram.png" width="90%" height="90%" style="border: 2px solid black"/></center><br>

  We can model the data in the ER diagram above using 4 tables.
-Since the focus of this tutorial is to to learn SQL programming, I will not explain how to convert an ER diagram to a relational schema (a tutorial about that is in the works!).
+Since the focus of this tutorial is to to learn SQL programming, I will not explain how to convert an ER diagram to a relational schema.
 The following are the four tables that we need to create.

 <center><img src="/images/blogs/pgadmin-tutorial-2/tables.png" width="60%" height="60%" style="border: 2px solid black"/></center><br>